The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Explicit Representations of Eigenfunctions of

-\begin{remark} \rm The requirement of the above lemma for the constant parameters to be real is motivated by \Eqs{~}\eqref{eq:160}, in which the constants $A, B, \omega$ are constrained by the meaning assigned to them in the physical or geometrical problems in which Eq.{~}\eqref{eq:050} is utilized.
-Similarly, the variable $t$ is there interpreted as a (rescaled) time or length.
-To keep the contact with applications, we assume below the above reality conditions to be fulfilled throughout.
-At the same time, it is worth noting that the existence results (and most formulas evading application of complex conjugation) remain valid for sufficiently small variations of the parameters shifting them from the real axis. \end{remark}
+\begin{remark} \hangindent=2ex \rm The requirement of the above lemma claiming of the constant parameters to be real is motivated by \Eqs{~}\eqref{eq:170}, in which the constants $A, B, \omega$ are constrained by their meaning inferred from physical or geometrical problems in which Eq.{~}\eqref{eq:010} is utilized.
+Similarly, the variable $t$ is there interpreted as a (rescaled dimensionless) time or length.
+While maintaining contact with applications, we assume below the above reality conditions to be fulfilled throughout.
+At the same time, it is worth noting that the existence results (and most formulas evading application of complex conjugation) remain valid, at least, for sufficiently small variations of the parameters shifting them from the real axis to $\mathbb C$. \end{remark}

-We see that any solution to Eq.{~}\eqref{eq:050} generates a pair of eigenfunctions of the operator $\opC$ which are defined by \Eqs{~}\eqref{eq:130} in terms of the functions $\Phi(z)$ and $\Psi(z)$ the above lemma operates with.
+We see that any solution to Eq.{~}\eqref{eq:010} generates a pair of eigenfunctions of the operator $\opC$ which are defined by \Eqs{~}\eqref{eq:150} in terms of the functions $\eiphi(z)$ and $\Psi(z)$ the above lemma operates with.
 However, one of them (not both, though) may prove to be identical zero.
-To get control of appearance of such a ``pathology'', we need the next property of eigenfunctions of $\opC$ derived below. \begin{lemma} Let us define the sequence of pairs of functions $\{a_k(z),b_k(z)\}, \\ k=1,2,\dots$, \analytic{} everywhere except zero by means of the following recurrent scheme:
+To clarify conditions of appearance of such a ``pathology'', we need the following property of the eigenfunctions of $\opC$. \begin{lemma} Let us define the sequence of pairs of functions $\{a_k(z),b_k(z)\}, \\ k=1,2,\dots$, \analytic{} everywhere except zero, by means of the following recurrent scheme: